-Registration for Space Apps requires that you sign up for a Space Apps account and then register for a location.
+Registration for Space Apps requires that you sign up for a Space Apps account AND register for a location.
 You will not be able to participate in the hackathon until you have registered for a location.

-- If you do not already have a Space Apps account, please create one from the Login/Sign Up page or select “Register Now” on one of the location pages: 2020.spaceappschallenge.org/locations.
+- If you do not already have a Space Apps account, please create one from the Sign Up page and verify your email address.
+Then choose one of the locations and select “Register Now” on the location page.

-- If you do have a Space Apps account, you can log in and select “Choose Location” from the user dashboard.
-Or you can register through one of the location pages: 2020.spaceappschallenge.org/locations.
+- If you do have a Space Apps account, log in to the website and then select “Choose Location” from the user dashboard (see “Dashboard” in your menu bar).
+Or you can register through one of the location pages.